nv-morpheus/Morpheus/docs/source/developer_guide/guides/1_simple_python_stage.md

     return message
 ```

-When using the `stage` decorator it is highly recommended to use type annotations for the function parameters and return type, as this will be used by the stage as the accept and output types.
-If the incoming message parameter has no type annotation, the stage will be use `typing.Any` as the input type.
-If the return type has no type annotation, the stage will be set to return the same type as the input type.
+When using the `stage` decorator it is required to use type annotations for the function parameters and return type, as this will be used by the stage as the accept and output types.

 We can then add our stage to a pipeline as follows:
 ```python